defenseunicorns/uds-common/docs/uds-package-practices.md

 ## Integrations

-Below are the minimal services that a UDS package will integrate with at some level and they:
+Below are the minimal services that a UDS package **must** integrate with:

 ### Istio